sumanoteam/sumano-official-professional-portfolio-website/README.md

-# Sumano Team Portfolio Website
+# Sumano Tech Solution

-A professional portfolio website for the Sumano team, designed with a file explorer interface and enterprise-standard architecture.
+A professional tech solutions website for modern businesses, designed with a file explorer interface and enterprise-standard architecture.

 ## 🚀 Features